felipecarrillo100/sentinel2clipper/README.md

 -   `/path/to/output_folder` → folder where outputs will be created
 -   `[clip_geojson]` → optional GeoJSON file containing polygons to clip against
--   `[clip_where]` → optional filter expression as a condition applied to properties.attribute (e.g. `"fid = 2"`) to
+-   `[clip_where]` → optional filter expression as a condition applied to properties.attribute

-    select one polygon with attribute fid equal to string '2'.
+(e.g. `"fid='2'"` to select one polygon with attribute fid equal to string '2'),

+(e.g. `"id = 2"` to select one polygon with attribute id equal to number 2).

 ### Example